-These are covered specifically in each relevant Statutory Instrument.
+These are covered specifically in each relevant Statutory Instrument, and in s146 of the Policing and Crime Act 2017.
 However, in general terms, any person guilty of an offence under the relevant Statutory Instrument is liable on conviction to imprisonment and/or a fine.
 The maximum term of imprisonment is currently seven years or two years in the case Statutory Instruments providing penalties for breaches of EU Regulations.